PepeTapia/PepeTapia/README.md

 If your data is isolated in accounting, CRM, emails, and ticketing systems, an LLM won't fix that.
 You need a pipeline.
 I build engines that ingest messy real-world data and spit out actionable intelligence that protects margins and prints revenue.

 ### What I actually do
-*   **Scale Operations:** I optimized a lead funnel, from end-to-end, that took us from 1,500 to 5,000 leads a month with a growing conversion rate of 7% to 12%
+*   **Scale Operations:** I optimized a lead funnel, from end-to-end, that took us from 1,500 to 5,000 leads a month with a growing conversion rate of 7% to 18%
 *   **Protect Revenue:** I built a predictive churn system architecture that flags at-risk clients before they leave by combining many disparate data sources and performing multi-modal analysis on the client lifecycle.
-This cut our "Substitution of Attorney" losses by 60%.
+This cut our churn, ("Substitution of Attorney"), losses by 95%.
-*   **Data Governance:** I moved 500+ users from chaotic local drives to a single-source-of-truth data warehouse.
+*   **Data Governance:** I moved 500+ employees from chaotic local drives to a single-source-of-truth data warehouse
+*   **Adherence & Adoption:** I led cutover and migration plans for 500+ employees across enterprise systems.
+CcaaS, CRM, and local to Cloud migrations that resulted in call answer rates going from 40%->98%, saved 250k human hours per year, and provided accessibility to our data with proper compliance in place.

 ---